About FASD - Historical Context

 Type 5: Alcohol-related neurodevelopmental disorder (ARND)

-In 2004, the Centers for Disease Control (CDC) clarified Type 1 FAS and added specific instructions for diagnosing each of the four criteria required for this condition: facial dysmorphia (abnormalities), growth problems, Central Nervous System abnormalities, and prenatal alcohol exposure (maternal drinking during pregnancy).
+In 2004, the Centers for Disease Control (CDC) clarified Type 1 FAS and added specific instructions for diagnosing each of the four criteria required for this condition: facial abnormalities, growth problems, Central Nervous System abnormalities, and prenatal alcohol exposure.